 Kelli Howard is serving as the administrative assistant for the College of Education’s Administration and Support on the Statesboro Campus.

-P. Nicki Newton serves as the senior administrative assistant for the Department of Leadership, Technology and Human Development and is located on the Statesboro Campus.
+P. Nicki Kent serves as the senior administrative assistant for the Department of Leadership, Technology and Human Development and is located on the Statesboro Campus.

 Julie Pickens rejoins the College of Education as the Director of the EAGLE Academy.